CO2: BehaviourWise – Stage 2

 In Unit 2 we investigate learning and how it works in pets.
 Every pet owner can testify just how quickly their pet is able to learn something new, be it taught or something they picked up on their own, often quite inappropriately.
 What actually happens in the brain when something is learnt?
 How can we best utilise the latest scientific information to make learning fun for animals and for us?
 These questions are answered in Unit 2.

 Unit 3 addresses memory and its function.
 When individuals learn something, it has to be remembered and later recalled somehow.
 This is the job of memory.
 How does memory differ from learning?
 Do animals remember events in the same way that we humans do?
-In Unit 3 we answer these questions and many more on the nature of animal memory, its strengths and its limitations.
+In Unit 3 we answer these questions and many more on the nature of animal memory, its strengths, and its limitations.

 From fertilised egg to fully functional adult animal and on through to old age.
 We chart the pet’s journey through life exploring the critical points of development.
 We find out why these developmental stages are important and what actually happens inside the dog’s and cat’s brain that makes the difference between a well-balanced, sociable pet, and an unruly, antisocial problem animal.

 The way an animal ‘sees’ the outside world is nothing more than a clever ‘trick’ played on him by his brain.
-Dogs and cats rely on their brain’s sensory systems to gather in, process, interpret and make sense of all the information, such as light, sound, smell, touch and taste bombarding their senses.
+Dogs and cats rely on their brain’s sensory systems to gather in, process, interpret and make sense of all the information, such as light, sound, smell, touch and taste, bombarding their senses.
 They both have inherited predatory sensory systems from their ancestors.
 But in dogs, selective breeding for function by humans over the last few thousand years has altered the dog’s senses to best suit his role working alongside man.
-Over the last few hundred years, animals have been selectively bred for appearance leading to a huge diversity in shape and size across the different breeds.
+Over the last few hundred years, dogs have been selectively bred for appearance leading to a huge diversity in shape and size across the different breeds.
 In this Unit, we explore how animals perceive the outside world and the variation across the various types.

-In this final Unit, the student will draw on everything learned in the previous 5 Units to answer the questions asked in this module: Can we ever know how animals really think?
+In this final Unit, the student will draw on everything learned in the previous 5 Units to answer the question asked in this module: Can we ever know how animals really think?
 The quest to answer this question is fascinating, perplexing and highly controversial.
 Do they have an imagination?
 Can they think creatively?
 Can they think at all?
 We delve deep inside the animal’s mind and explore the very foundations of emotions, consciousness, personality and intelligence.
 We also explore communication and language and gain insight into just how much we can expect our animal companions to comprehend, drawing a line where anthropomorphism is no longer an asset, but becomes an obstacle between owners and their pets.

 This final Unit of the course is where the student has the opportunity to design and undertake a research-based project of their own choice that will expand on their understanding of the animal mind.
 The student will be given lots of help and guidance along the way to make this Unit not only enlightening, but the most rewarding and satisfying unit of them all.